dgramop/openpid/ROADMAP.md

 - codegen in Rust for embedded\_hal
 - docgen

+- teach LLM the openpid spec, and have it go generate the spec for various sensors based on their docs

 non-blocking:
 - package manager for downloading openpid documents + codegening
 - central repo for releasing openpid sensors